Unmasking the Mystery: Jay Gatsby's Home State and its Significance

 Q: Why doesn't Fitzgerald specify Gatsby's home state?

 A: Fitzgerald's deliberate ambiguity serves several purposes.
-It adds to the mystery surrounding Gatsby's character, allows for reader interpretation, and emphasizes the constructed nature of his identity.
+Because of that, it adds to the mystery surrounding Gatsby's character, allows for reader interpretation, and emphasizes the constructed nature of his identity.
 The lack of specificity makes the symbolic meaning of his Western origins even more significant.

 Q: Is there any evidence in the text suggesting a particular Western state?